Prepare your files for book printing

 Looking to create your text file in Microsoft Word?

-Here we have some template files to get you started with laying out your text in Microsoft Word.
-Set up for the most popular standard book sizes.
 They include the Title and Title Verso (also known as Copyright) pages.
 Font is Times New Roman, which is a popular choice, but you can change this to a font of your choice.

 How to create print ready PDF files in Microsoft Word

 To ensure a quick production timing we cannot accept a Word document to print your text from.
 This must be converted into a print ready PDF file first.
-Easily achieved if you follow the step-by-step guides that we have put together:

 • Create a print ready PDF file from Microsoft Word 2007 – click here